 Capsaicin is the ingredient found in different types of hot peppers, such as cayenne peppers, that makes the peppers spicy hot.
 You can eat it in raw or cooked peppers or as a dried powder, which you can add to food or drinks.
-It also is available as a natural health product, in topical creams that you apply to your skin, or as a skin patch.
+It also is available as a natural health product, in topical creams that you apply to your skin, or in a prescription skin patch.

 Capsaicin is used to help relieve pain.
 Capsaicin works by first stimulating and then decreasing the intensity of pain signals in the body.
 Although pain may at first increase, it usually decreases after the first use.
 Capsaicin stimulates the release of a compound believed to be involved in communicating pain between the nerves in the spinal cord and other parts of the body.